jundalisay/spblist/content/en/research/yang/lecture/section-37.md

 Motivated by this result, Jackiw and Rebbi [113], and independently Callan, Dashen and Gross [23], understood the semi-classical vacuum structure of Yang-Mills in Section 2.2.

 Jackiw’s lectures [115] give a very clear discussion of the theta angle and were the basis for the discussion here.
-Reviews covering a number of di↵erent properties of instantons can be found in [182, 191, 197].
+Reviews covering a number of different properties of instantons can be found in [182, 191, 197].